5/5

 Sole proprietor and LLC cleaning businesses looking to further protect their business from the above-referenced claim examples should consider additional types of business insurance tailored to these risks.

-Although cleaning business liability insurance offers basic coverage, cleaners may need other insurance policies to cover additional risks that could threaten business or personal assets.
+Although cleaning business liability insurance offers basic coverage, cleaners may need other business insurance policies to cover additional risks that could threaten business or personal assets.
 Additional insurance policies that may be beneficial for a cleaning business include:

 A cleaning insurance bond can also be called a fidelity bond, surety bond or employee dishonesty bond.
 A bond is another form of insurance that will protect your business against claims.
 It pays your client if they suffer a property loss due to an employee’s negligence or theft.